Home of Dr. Seth French

 Fairview Cottage at 319 East French Avenue was built for Dr. Seth French in 1876.
-The Doctor was a Civil War hero, a member of the Florida Senate and the Florida's Commissioner of Immigration.
-Fairview Cottage represents an example of frame vernacular from the late 19th century.
+The Doctor was a Civil War hero, a member of the Florida Senate in 1879 and was appointed as State Commissioner of Immigration.
+Fairview Cottage represents an good example of frame vernacular from the late 19th century.
 Once part of a larger estate, this oldest home in Orange City sets far back on the lot facing French Avenue.

-The exterior consists of large porch which wraps around two sides of the cottage , the south and east sides; the siding is of clapboard, windows are double hung with original panes of glass with exterior shutters.
+The exterior of the dwelling consists of a large porch, which wraps around the two primary facades of the cottage on the south and east sides.
+The siding is of clapboard, and windows are double hung with original panes of glass with exterior shutters.
 There is also a small porch at the north end of the cottage.

-The cottage has two floors: the first floor consists of a parlor with a corner fireplace, a dining room with a staircase to the second floor, followed by a small kitchen and a storage area.
-There is also a bathroom and a bedroom off the dinning room..
-The second level consists of three bedrooms all connected without a hall.
+The cottage has two floors.
+The first floor consists of a parlor with a corner fireplace, a dining room with a staircase to the second floor, followed by a small kitchen and a storage area.
+There is also a bathroom and a bedroom off the dinning room.
+The second level consists of three bedrooms, all connected without a hall.

 The style is characterized by frame construction with clapboard or batten siding, one to two stories with either side gable, front gable, hipped or pyramidal roof with metal roofing.
 The grounds contain native landscaping, including some of the original citrus and many sabal palms.